High 5: A conversation with David Bos

 Data and technology impact our operating model through three angles: automation, insights, and augmentation.

 First is how we use technology and data for automation.
-Citizen developers, using low-coding and no-coding, are crucial in our automation strategy.
+Using low-coding and no-coding, citizen developers are crucial in our automation strategy.
 These enable our agents to automate from within the business and its processes, bringing content expertise together with automation.
-We also use automated translation services, chatbots, and knowledge base AI like Agent Help.
-In any case, our focus is increasing business value and the experience for our agents.

 Finally, the third area is augmentation.
-We help our agents make better decisions and the clients get better results.
+We help our agents make better decisions, and the clients get better results.
 We’re constantly working to improve customer satisfaction and player satisfaction by augmenting our agents with the latest technology.
 For example: using AI to access the knowledge base and to share best practices.

-Question 3 — How will this affect our agents?
+How will this affect our agents?

 So, for me, it’s about technology and about people.
 We can’t have one without the other.
 The company sells, the tech sells, but it’s our agents who make the difference.

 We’re very alert and look closely at developments in emerging technology.
-We call it ‘The Art of the Possible’.
-The Art of the Possible starts when we combine in a workshop what’s technically possible with concrete business problems and applications to inspire our clients to make better decisions and to increase the impact of their products.
-Using new tech, we want to stimulate the idea: reinvent yourself by working smarter.
+We call it ‘The Art of the Possible.’
+The Art of the Possible starts when we combine in a workshop what’s technically possible with concrete business problems and applications to inspire our clients to make better decisions and increase their products’ impact.

 How about the ‘shadow side’ of our data strategy?
 In which areas do we need to improve?

-We need to focus, innovate with small iterations and take baby steps, focus on business value and not underestimate the impact of what we do as a data and technology team.
+We need to focus, innovate with small iterations and take baby steps, focus on business value, and not underestimate the impact of what we do as a data and technology team.
 We differentiate by combining data with our CX content and sector expertise.

-Question 5 — What does the data and tech department have in store for 5CA?
+What does the data and tech department have in store for 5CA?
 Can we expect any exciting new products or services?

 We have two very successful solutions we’re already rolling out to clients.